Ramiro Villapadierna

-Ramiro Villapadierna (Madrid, Spain, 1964) is a culture manager and journalist, and is currently the Head of the Oficina del Español at the Madrid Government, a soft-diplomacy public agency in charge Spanish culture, academics and heritage.
+Ramiro Villapadierna (Madrid, Spain, 1964) is a culture manager, journalist and polyglot, and is currently the Head of the Jerez European Capital of Culture project.
+He's been previously the executive director of the Oficina del Español at the Madrid Government, a soft-diplomacy office in charge Spanish culture, academics and heritage.

-He is also an Executive Director of the Chair Vargas Llosa (Cátedra Vargas Llosa), which showcases and world-wide promotes the cultural and political legacy of the Spanish Literature Nobel Prize winner of Peruvian origin.
+He is also a Director of the Chair Vargas Llosa (Cátedra Vargas Llosa), which showcases and world-wide promotes the cultural and political legacy of the Spanish Literature Nobel Prize winner of Peruvian origin.